+Nothing warms the soul better than a bowl of hearty, hot soup.
+In our homes, that usually means pasta e fagioli.
 Translating to pasta and beans, this robust dish is ideal for a one-pot dinner, with some crusty bread for dipping.
 The richness of the plum tomato paired with the weighty cannellini beans makes for a nice base.

 *Note: It's best to leave the macaroni on the side until plating.
 Otherwise, it will soak up the broth.

-- 2 cups ditalini macaroni
+- 2 Cups ditalini macaroni

-- 4 tablespoons olive oil
+- 1/4 Cup olive oil

-- 4 cloves garlic, sliced
+- 4 cloves garlic, diced

 - Salt and pepper, to taste

-Place pasta in individual bowls, pour the sauce over and toss thoroughly.
+Step 5: Place pasta in individual bowls, pour the sauce over and toss thoroughly.
 Sprinkle with a hint of parmesan and serve.